arefmousavi/EffiColorizer/README.md

 | **EffiColorizer (Ours)**    | **13.16 M** | **~3.87 GFLOPs**   |
 | Colorful Image Colorization | 32.24 M  | 41.78 GFLOPs       |

-## 📄 Citation

-Citation details will be provided upon publication.
-Please check back later for the official reference.

-## ✉️ Contact

-Interested in collaborating, extending this framework, or using it in your own work?
-Feel free to reach out via [GitHub Issues](https://github.com/aref-mousavi-eng/EffiColorizer/issues).